 NEWS

-Business breakfast on assets that last for generations
+Business breakfast: 'Assets that last for generations'

-Petr Bříza Elected Chairman of CZIPRA
+Petr Bříza elected chairman of CZIPRA

-Outstanding success for students from the Faculty of Law at Charles University in the CEEMC international competition
+Great success for Charles University law school students in the CEEMC international competition

 Bříza & Trubač at the IBA Mid-Year Leadership Meetings 2026